 Publisher MARTIN GOOD- MAN had reluctantly allowed

-character out of his system, because it didn't much matter what the contents were
+the character out of his system, because it didn't much matter what the contents

-of a magazine whose demise had been ordained months before due to declining
+were of a magazine whose demise had been ordained months before due to

-circulation.
-When that issue's sales figures came in, it was realized that Spidey
+declining circulation.
+When that issue's sales figures came in, it was realized

-was a surprise hit, and he was resurrected in his own magazine.
+that Spidey was a surprise hit, and he was resurrected in his own comic.

 And they all lived happily ever after.